De La Salle Green Archers and Lady Archers

 The De La Salle Green Archers and Lady Archers are the varsity teams representing De La Salle University in the University Athletic Association of the Philippines, among other leagues.
 The "Green Archer" is the traditional university mascot.
 While the university's teams are collectively referred to as the Green Archers and Lady Archers, each team carries a specific moniker that references the sport that they play.
 At the high school level, the university is represented by De La Salle Santiago Zobel School's varsity program called the Zobel Junior Archers and Lady Junior Archers.

 Athletic history

 Team identity

 In 1924, De La Salle College (DLSC) became a pre-war founding member of the National Collegiate Athletic Association (NCAA).
 Irish-American Br.
-Celba John Lynam, FSC, organized the first De La Salle sports teams.
-The colors of green and white were chosen as the official La Salle colors; Green was inspired by the national color of Ireland, where the original founding fathers of the De La Salle Christian Brothers originated from, while White represents the Philippines as the Pearl of the Orient Seas.
+Celba John Lynam, FSC, organized the first La Salle sports teams.
+The colors of green and white were chosen as the official La Salle colors; green was inspired by the national color of Ireland, where the original founding fathers of the De La Salle Christian Brothers originated from, while white represents the Philippines as the Pearl of the Orient Seas.
 The pre-war NCAA was the first and oldest collegiate athletic association in the Philippines composed of De La Salle College, San Beda College, University of the Philippines, University of Santo Tomas, Institute of Accounts (now Far Eastern University), National University, Ateneo de Manila, and University of Manila.